SeaChange

 SeaChange is an Australian television program that ran from 1998 to 2000 on the ABC and in 2019 on the Nine Network.
 It was created by Andrew Knight and Deborah Cox and starred Sigrid Thornton, David Wenham, William McInnes, John Howard, Tom Long, Kevin Harrington, and Kerry Armstrong.
 The director was Michael Carson.

 Premise

-Laura Gibson (Sigrid Thornton), a high-flying city lawyer, is prompted to undergo a 'seachange' with her children Miranda and Rupert after her husband is arrested for fraud and is found to have had an affair with her sister.
+Laura Gibson (Sigrid Thornton), a high-flying city lawyer, is prompted to undergo a sea change with her children Miranda and Rupert after her husband is arrested for fraud and is found to have had an affair with her sister.
 Laura becomes the magistrate for the small coastal town of Pearl Bay.
 The town is isolated from the rest of the world since the local bridge was destroyed in one of the natural disasters common to Pearl Bay.
 Although they initially miss the city, the family comes to love the town and its many colourful characters, and they also enjoy having more quality time with each other.